dustinpfister/blog_posts/_posts/threejs-examples-uvmap-cube-canvas-update.md

 ### 1.2 - Face example

-This is an example where I world out a custom draw method that I might build into future revisions of the canvas module.
+This is an example where I worked out a custom draw method that I might build into future revisions of the canvas module.
+The draw method works by giving an array of palette index values to draw on a grid cell by grid cell basis.
+I have found that this is just one way that I like to draw to a canvas element by way of some data and javaScript code that is my own weird standard.
+When it comes to sticking to certain standards though there is also working out something where I have color channel data for each pixel and for that there is all ready a good browser built in standard of course, but I will not be getting into that in detail here though.

 ```js
 (function () {